javidsch/UserRestWS/README.md

 ### About Project

-`UserRestWS` is RESTfull web-application, which was written to manage user-list.
+`UserRestWS` is RESTfull web-application, which is written to manage user-list.
 Application supports 5(five) operations on `User resource`.
 Get user-list(by pagination), get user by id, add a new user, update an existence user and delete an existence user.
 It supports 4(four) http-methods: **GET, POST, PUT and DELETE**.

-In development, used according technologies:
+According technologies were used:
 > Java, Spring Boot, Spring RESTfull Webservices, JPA/Hibernate, JUnit

 ```
 Application runs on embedded Apache Tomcat.
 As a database using in-memeory database HSQLDB.
-There are some initial(10 dummy) users imported into database in deployment.
+There are some initial(10 dummy users) data imported into database in deployment.
 ```
 > /src/main/resources/import.sql